j0shuams/HostSupport/README.md

 # HostSupport
 A C# library used in a C++ app, using WinRT.
 Experiment with targets files and nuget packaging.
+The Coords library is built and packed, and then consumed by App as a nuget package.
+App uses the library to do a calculation, showing the usage of C# from C++ via WinRT.

 ## Workflow:
  * Make an edit in a targets file in CsWinRT_Targets